Samizo-AITL/aitl-training/03_Training_Record/Training_Record_Template.md

 description: "Training Record Template"
 ---

-# Training Record Template (AITL)
+# 📝 Training Record Template (AITL)

 This document provides the **standard training record template** for education and training conducted under **AITL (Architecture for Integrated Technology Logic)**.

-It is designed to support **ISO 9001 Clause 7.2 (Competence)** by providing traceable evidence of training scope, verification, and responsibility acknowledgment.
+It is designed to support **ISO 9001 Clause 7.2 (Competence)** by providing **traceable, auditable evidence** of training scope, verification, and responsibility acknowledgment.

 ---

-## 1. Purpose of This Record
+## 1️⃣ Purpose of This Record

 The purpose of this training record is to:

-- Document completed education and training activities
+- 📘 Document completed **education and training activities**
-- Provide evidence of competence verification
+- ✅ Provide **evidence of competence verification**
-- Record responsibility acknowledgment by the trainee
+- ✍ Record **explicit responsibility acknowledgment** by the trainee
-- Support audits, reviews, and continuous improvement
+- 🔍 Support **audits, reviews, and continuous improvement**

-Completion of this record is **mandatory** for training recognition under AITL.
+⚠️ Completion of this record is **mandatory** for training recognition under AITL.

 ---

-## 2. Trainee Information
+## 2️⃣ Trainee Information

 | Item | Description |
 |---|---|